Discover more from The Shortcut

 Thanks to substantial leak, we know Microsoft's planning an Xbox Series X redesign

-Microsoft is preparing an Xbox Series X Slim, a redesign of its flagship console that comes with new features, a smaller profile, and a rather controversial change.
+Microsoft is preparing to launch an Xbox Series X Slim, a redesigned and enhanced version of its flagship console that includes new features, a smaller profile, and one controversial change.

-Thanks to a massive Xbox leak, Microsoft’s plans for the future have been laid bare.
-And while many aspects could change, as noted by Xbox boss Phil Spencer, it’s still the best insight we’ll get into the company’s secretive plans.
+Thanks to a massive and unprecedented Xbox leak, Microsoft’s plans for the future have been laid bare for all to see.
+And while many aspects could change, as noted by Xbox boss Phil Spencer, it’s still the best insight we’ll get into the company’s top-secret plans.

 So what can we expect from the Xbox Series X Slim?
 And is it really necessary when Microsoft already has the Xbox Series S?
 Here’s everything we know so far about Microsoft’s upcoming Xbox Series X redesign.

-Not prepared to wait for the new model?
-Check out our Xbox Series X vs Xbox Series S comparison before you buy.
+If you’re not prepared to wait for the new model, check out our Xbox Series X vs Xbox Series S comparison before you buy or our PS5 Slim vs Xbox Series X Slim for a head-to-head showdown between Sony and Microsoft’s refreshed consoles.

 Xbox Series X Slim release date

-Much like the now-confirmed PS5 Slim, Microsoft appears to be developing its own smaller and more efficient console.
-The Xbox Series X Slim, or Xbox Series X Digital Edition, is expected to be released in November 2024, which would be a similar timeframe to the Nintendo Switch 2.
+Much like the now-confirmed and widely available PS5 Slim, Microsoft appears to be developing its own smaller and more efficient console.
+The Xbox Series X Slim, or Xbox Series X Digital Edition as some might call it, is expected to be released in November 2024, which would be a similar timeframe to the Nintendo Switch 2.

 Xbox Series X Slim price